-Analysis: In AC 2019-20 the target was met with a 93% passing rate.
 Based on the analysis of the AC 2019-2020 results, the faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.
 Additional opportunities for student composition projects and further development of student research/analysis papers were explored.
-A decision made by the Coordinator of Music Theory to include the research/analysis paper as an alternate option for the composition assignment allowed for options for the student to demonstrate fluency.
+These changes improved the student's ability to demonstrate and assimilate music theory knowledge, thereby continuing to push the cycle of improvement forward.

-As a result of these changes, in AC 2020-21, the target was met (for final project, 94%) - not met (for final exam, 81%).
-In AC 2020-21, all students chose the composition project, as opposed to research paper assignment.
-Ninety-four percent (94%) of those students passed the project, while 81% passed the final exam.
+As a result of these changes, in AC 2020-21, the target was met (for final project, 94%)-not met (for final exam, 81%).

+The capstone project and final exam for this course has proven to be a successful measure of students' ability to apply the necessary music theory knowledge as will be expected in the professional environment.
+In AC 2020-21 all students chose the composition project, as opposed to research paper assignment.
+94% of those students passed the project, while 81% passed the final exam.
 The Music Theory Coordinator and faculty are assessing implementation of on-line music theory skill practice options that may be incorporated into class assignments to provide an additional option for student to practice applying music theory knowledge.